Ernest Lawrence: Oak Ridge

 Responsibility for the design and construction of the electromagnetic separation plant at Oak Ridge, Tennessee, which came to be called Y-12, was assigned to Stone & Webster.
 The calutrons, using 14,700 tons of silver, were manufactured by Allis-Chalmers in Milwaukee and shipped to Oak Ridge.
 The design called for five first-stage processing units, known as Alpha racetracks, and two units for final processing, known as Beta racetracks.
 In September 1943 Groves authorized construction of four more racetracks, known as Alpha II.
 When the plant was started up for testing on schedule in October 1943, the 14-ton vacuum tanks crept out of alignment because of the power of the magnets and had to be fastened more securely.
 A more serious problem arose when the magnetic coils started shorting out.
 In December Groves ordered a magnet to be broken open, and handfuls of rust were found inside.
 Groves then ordered the racetracks to be torn down and the magnets sent back to the factory to be cleaned.
 A pickling plant was established on-site to clean the pipes and fittings.

 Tennessee Eastman was hired to manage Y-12.
-Y-12 initially enriched the uranium-235 content to between 13% and 15%, and shipped the first few hundred grams of this to Los Alamos laboratory in March 1944.
+Y-12 initially enriched the uranium-235 content to between 13% and 15%, and shipped the first few hundred grams of it to Los Alamos laboratory in March 1944.
 Only 1 part in 5,825 of the uranium feed emerged as final product.
 The rest was splattered over equipment in the process.
 Strenuous recovery efforts helped raise production to 10% of the uranium-235 feed by January 1945.
 In February the Alpha racetracks began receiving slightly enriched (1.4%) feed from the new S-50 thermal diffusion plant.
 The next month it received enhanced (5%) feed from the K-25 gaseous diffusion plant.
 By April 1945 K-25 was producing uranium sufficiently enriched to feed directly into the Beta tracks.